shaunaleebrennan/ai-product-strategy/05-the-guardrails/compounding-system.md

 **The Samsung lesson, applied to us:** Workvivo's customers are dealing with shadow AI right now.
 It's the tension at the heart of our launch narrative — "employees default to ChatGPT, Claude, DeepSeek."
 The fact that we're running this audit on our own stack first is what gives us the credibility to sell the answer.
 We can't tell customers their AI needs a home while our own AI use is scattered.
 The audit isn't compliance theatre.
 It's proof we live the story we're selling.

+The unfair advantage in the pitch: Liquid Content runs on Workvivo AI, powered by Zoom AI Companion's federated architecture — with zero data retention at the model provider level and a published commitment not to train on customer content.
+Most of the tools on the list above can't say that.
+That contrast is the GTM story — Level 3 governance not as compliance burden, but as the reason buyers choose us.